-Page Score and Domain Score measure the importance of a web page or domain based on the volume of links pointing back to the page or domain.
+Page Score and Domain Score measure the importance of a web page or domain based on the quantity of links pointing back to the page or domain.

 We calculate these scores similar to the way Google PageRank was calculated.
-Volume represents link “weight,” or the cumulative number of backlinks pointing to the page that points to the target page.
+Quantity represents link “weight,” or the cumulative number of backlinks pointing to the page that points to the target page.

 (image courtesy of wikimedia commons)

 In this picture, you can see how the size of the face (representing the PageRank of a webpage) is proportionally larger based on the cumulative weight of the webpages that are pointing to it.

 Domain Score is calculated for the entire domain, while Page Score is calculated for an individual page (URL).
-The quality of links are not taken into account to calculate this metric; only the volume.
+The quality of links is not taken into account to calculate this metric; only the quantity.